 The changes in the Children and Families Bill affect the way children with special educational needs and disabilities (SEND) are supported in schools.
-The new approach began in September 2014 and places pupils at the centre of planning.
+The approach began in September 2014 and places pupils at the centre of planning.
 The key principles of the new legislation are:

 Catchgate Primary School has fully adopted these changes and looks forward to working with pupils and parents/carers to ensure fully inclusive access to our education.

-The Special Educational Needs Co-ordinators (SENCo) are Mrs J. Shaw and Mrs J. McDonald who manages and co-ordinates all aspects of Special Educational needs and disability(SEND).
+The Special Educational Needs Co-ordinators (SENCo) are Mrs J. Shaw and Mrs J. McDonald who manage and co-ordinate all aspects of Special Educational needs and disability(SEND).

-The SENCo works closely with parents/carers, the Head, Class teachers and Teaching Assistants.
+The SENCo's works closely with parents/carers, the Head, Class teachers and Teaching Assistants.
 They oversee the assessment of the needs of children with SEND and plans with parents/carers and staff appropriate support and interventions to support their needs.

 They will liaise with a range of external professionals and outside agencies to ensure that the advice and planned strategies recommended by professionals are implemented and reviewed.